 Returning Home With Your Breath.

 The breath will serve as a refuge to our internal chaos, emotions, and constant thoughts.
-Cultivating a friendship or a positive relationship with the breath, makes us more attuned to anchoring our mind and collect ourselves when we struggle with feelings of despair or when our mind goes haywire.
-This meditation that I have written below can be used any time of the day or night, even before we go to sleep.
+Cultivating a friendship or a positive relationship with the breath makes us more attuned to anchoring our mind and collect ourselves when we struggle with feelings of despair or when our mind goes haywire.
+This meditation that I have written below can be used at any time of the day or night, even before we go to sleep.
 Or in the middle of a meeting, while gardening or even cooking dinner.

 Let’s Meditate Together

 Find a seated position that you feel comfortable with.
 Lotus pose or easy pose is preferred but if you feel like sitting on a chair you are free to do so.

 Close your eyes …

 Feel the moment outside yourself and within your body.
 The sounds, the smells, and sensations of your body.
 Think about your skin and how many nerves that are attached to each micrometer of your skin.
 Feel your clothes on upper arms, on your back.

 “Breathing in I know that I am breathing in.